01Joseph-Hwang10/terraform-provider-mongodb/docs/data-sources/database_document.md

 page_title: "mongodb_database_document Data Source - mongodb"
 subcategory: ""
 description: |-
-  This resource creates a single document in a collection in a database on the MongoDB server.
+  This resource reads a single document in a collection in a database on the MongoDB server.
 ---

 # mongodb_database_document (Data Source)

-This resource creates a single document in a collection in a database on the MongoDB server.
+This resource reads a single document in a collection in a database on the MongoDB server.

 ## Example Usage